mgharvey/seqcap_pop/README.md

 ### 1. Clean Raw Reads (Illumiprocessor)

 Follow the instructions in the [Illumiprocessor documentation](http://illumiprocessor.readthedocs.org/en/latest/index.html) to make a configuration (.conf) file.
+Then execute Illumiprocessor.
 The command will look something like this:

 ```
 illumiprocessor --input /path/to/1_raw-reads --output /path/to/2_clean-reads \